Laniakea-elixir-it/encryption-performance-test/tests/README.md

                           --iterations 50 > /path/to/metrics_data/metrics_encrypted/test.log
 ```

+To retrieve data from Galaxy data libraries, the script ``wf_disk_test_datalib.sh`` can be used.
+In this case the dataset id has to be provided in the input json.

 To run the test also on the non encrypted VM, change the script arguments accordingly, specifing
 `-o /path/to/metrics_data/metrics` as the output directory argument.